As of 1st July 2014, CE marking for Structural Steel became a legal requirement for products sold on the UK and EU market.

 Responsible Welding Coordinator (RWC)

-Manufacturers/ distributors of products falling within EXC2, 3 and 4 must have, or have access to, a Responsible Welding Co-ordinator (RWC) and all welding functions must be supervised / controlled by the RWC.
+Manufacturers/Distributors of products falling within EXC2, 3 and 4 must have, or have access to, a RWC and all welding functions must be supervised / controlled by the RWC.

-If the RWC fulfils the requirements of the following, then the competency requirements for an RWC is deemed to be met:
+If the RWC has any of the following, then the competency requirements for an RWC is deemed to be met: